-Everything else remains the same (add a no-Ponzi and a TVC).
+Everything else remains the same (add a no-Ponzi/TVC).
 Characterize the equilibrium of the economy.

-(d) Suppose full depreciation, $\delta = 1$ (to simplify).
+(d) Suppose total depreciation, $\delta = 1$ (to simplify).
 Compare the steady-state capital in the two cases.
 Under what conditions are they equal?
 Explain intuitively how your answer would change if we used a CRRA function.

-3. (Families, Endogenous Fertility, and Human Capital).
+3. (Families, Endogenous Fertility, and Human Capital).2

 (a) Barro-Becker Endogenous Fertility Model with human capital.
-A (uniparental) household derives utility from consumption (c), their number of children (n), and the future income of their children (y'):
+A (uniparental) family derives utility, in addition to consumption, from the number of children (n) and the future income of their children (y'):